vidjil/vidjil/doc/vidjil-format.md

   }
 ]
 ````
-The second part is set into each clone
+The second set of fields is set into each clone, under `mrd`.
+`R2`:
+`copy_number`:
+`family`:
+`normalized_reads`: This field is use by post-process script to show normalization.
+It is not specific to mrd.

 TODO

 ## Further clustering of clones: the `clusters` list \[optional\]